mirhmousavi/Regex.Persian.Language/README.md

 ### Introduction

-Because of historical matters, many Arabic characters get a way into Persian language and transformed it, In these years many efforts have been made by governmental and non-governmental organizations to revivification of authority of Persian language and this is one of them.
+Because of historical matters, many Arabic characters get a way into Persian language and transformed it, In these years many efforts have been made by governmental and non-governmental organizations to revivification of authority of Persian language and this is one of them (really?!).